 - How long is the provider’s cancellation notice period?

 The best contract advice I can give you is to read your contract thoroughly.
-So many merchants skim read the text — or worse, don’t read it at all — and are them surprised when their provider demands three months’ notice or a large early termination fee.
+So many merchants skim read the text — or worse, don’t read it at all — and are them surprised when their provider demands three months’ notice, hefty chargeback fees or a large early termination fee.

 To avoid any nasty surprises, read your contract thoroughly and ask the service provider’s sales rep for written clarification on anything you don’t understand.